Find out more about what we do to prevent crime and make Ottawa a great place to live.

 Board of Directors

 Crime Prevention Ottawa is governed and guided by a Board of Directors which is responsible for setting strategic direction.
-Applications are due on February 15, 2012.
-Please review the information about the process and the Appointments policy.

 President / Executive Director